The Social Security Disability Application Process

 - Each job listed will need to include the type of business, dates worked, hours per day, days per week, and rate of pay

 What are the chances of my Social Security Disability application being approved?

 We always tell our clients not to be surprised or discouraged if their initial application is denied.
 We have learned through our experience that an initial denial is typical for about 70% of the applications filed.
 This initial denial should not be taken as an indication of your chances of being approved in later stages of the process.
 To stop your pursuit of benefits after an initial denial can be a costly mistake.
 Over half of the denials that are appealed result in a reversal of the denial and award of benefits to the applicant.

-Our Florida disability lawyers will continue to support you and represent you throughout the social security disability appeal process.
-There will be absolutely no cost for our services unless you win an award of disability benefits.
-We have helped many disabled individuals receive the financial support they need from the Social Security Administration.
+Our Florida disability benefits lawyers will continue to support you and represent you throughout the social security disability appeal process.
+There will be absolutely no cost for our services unless you win an award of social security disability benefits.
+We have helped many disabled individuals receive the financial support they needed from the Social Security Administration.
 Call us for help with your application or appeal.